 Clorox covers a wide range of cleaning and sanitizing products.
 Their disinfecting bathroom cleaner comes in a spray bottle and it’s designed to take care of all your bathroom needs.
 The solution kills most of the bacteria you find in everyday households.

 The spray delivery system is a good alternative to traditional squirt bottles.
 It covers the bowl in seconds and cuts down on the entire cleaning process.
 You no longer have to wait for thick solutions to drip down from under the waterline.

-However, the absence of bleach is not part of the design just so to appeal to a larger customer base.
-It’s because the chemical composition of the formula releases toxic fumes if it comes in contact with bleach.
+Because this product doesn’t use bleach, it is safe for households with a septic system.
+However, the absence of bleach is not part of the design, it’s because the chemical composition of the formula releases toxic fumes if it comes in contact with bleach.

 Not having the same limitations as bleach-based products, Clorox’s spray disinfectant can be used on all bathroom surfaces.
 You can kill bacteria in the toilet bowl, in your sink, in your tub, and on your tiles.
 As long as you don’t forget to wash it off there’s no need to worry.